Disclosure:

 Cons of VPS Hosting

-• Resource limitation – VPS offers more server resources than a Shared hosting server.
+• Resource limitation – VPS offers more server resources than a shared hosting server.
 Still, it restricts resource usage depending on the web host and VPS package.

 Key Differences Between Shared and VPS Hosting